myesn/awesome/README.md

 *   [dotnet/dotnet-monitor](https://github.com/dotnet/dotnet-monitor) - This repository contains the source code for .NET Monitor - a tool that allows you to gather diagnostic data from running applications using HTTP endpoints
 *   [dotnet/HttpRepl](https://github.com/dotnet/HttpRepl) - The HTTP Read-Eval-Print Loop (REPL) is a lightweight, cross-platform command-line tool that's supported everywhere .NET Core is supported and is used for making HTTP requests to test ASP.NET Core web APIs and view their results.
 *   [featbit/featbit](https://github.com/featbit/featbit) - A feature flags service written in .NET
-*   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: The Graphical Interface for your package managers
 *   [abpframework/abp](https://github.com/abpframework/abp) - Open Source Web Application Framework for ASP.NET Core.
 Offers an opinionated architecture to build enterprise software solutions with best practices on top of the .NET and the ASP.NET Core platforms.
 Provides the fundamental infrastructure, production-ready startup templates, application modules, UI themes, tooling, guides and documentation.
 *   [OdysseusYuan/LKY\_OfficeTools](https://github.com/OdysseusYuan/LKY_OfficeTools) - 一键自动化 下载、安装、激活 Office 的利器。
 *   [microsoft/perfview](https://github.com/microsoft/perfview) - PerfView is a CPU and memory performance-analysis tool